EmirWorld/fixito-backend/README.md

 To get started with the Poosible Backend, follow these steps:

 1. Clone this repository: `git clone https://github.com/EmirWorld/poosible-backend.git`
-2. Install the required dependencies: `npm install`
+2. Install the required dependencies: `go mod init`
-3. Set up the environment variables by creating a `.env` file and filling in the necessary details.
-You can use the provided `.env.example` file as a template.
-4. Start the server: `npm start`
+4. Start the server: `go run main.go`

 That's it!
 You now have the Poosible Backend up and running locally on your machine.